Towards exact structural thresholds for parameterized complexity: Introduction

-Our main problem of study is \DTC which specializes to \VC for $\ncols = 1$ and to \OCT for $\ncols = 2$.
-The first parameterization which we study for \DTC, $\ncols \geq 2$, is the size $|\modulator|$ of a \emph{modulator} $\modulator \subseteq V(G)$, or deletion distance, to treewidth $\ncols$, i.e., $\tw(G - \modulator) \leq \ncols$.
-Our main result in the sparse setting is the following. \begin{thm} If there are $\ncols \geq 2$, $\eps < 1$ such that \DTC can be solved in time $\Oh^*((\ncols + 1 - \eps)^{|\modulator|})$, where $\modulator$ is a modulator to treewidth $\ncols$, then \SETH fails.\footnote{For our lower bounds, we assume that an appropriate decomposition is given, thus strengthening the lower bounds.} \end{thm} Via a simple ad-hoc construction, we obtain a specialized result for \VC. \begin{thm} If there is an $\eps < 1$ such that \VC can be solved in time $\Oh^*(2^{|\modulator|})$, where $\modulator$ is a modulator to pathwidth 2, i.e., $\pw(G - \modulator) \leq 2$, then \SETH fails. \end{thm} These results improve on the known lower bounds for \VC and \OCT parameterized by pathwidth and provide new tight lower bounds for $\ncols \geq 3$ as a matching upper bound can be easily obtained by generalizing the known algorithm for \OCT parameterized by treewidth.
-Both the pathwidth bound for \VC and the treewidth bound for \OCT, i.e., $\ncols = 2$, cannot be improved, because Lokshtanov et al.~\cite{LokshtanovNRRS14} have shown that \VC and \OCT parameterized by odd cycle transversal can be solved in time $\Oh^*(1.5214^k)$ and $\Oh^*(2.3146^k)$ respectively and any \emph{feedback vertex set}, i.e., a modulator to treewidth 1, is also an odd cycle transversal.
-Lokshtanov et al.~\cite{LokshtanovMS18} asked if the complexity of problems, other than $\ncols$-\COL (where a modulator to a single path is already sufficient~\cite{JaffkeJ17}), relative to treewidth could already be explained with parameterization by feedback vertex set.
+\begin{mythm} If there are $\ncols \geq 2$, $\eps > 0$ such that \DTC can be solved in time $\Oh^*((\ncols + 1 - \eps)^{|\modulator|})$, where $\modulator$ is a modulator to treewidth $\ncols$, then \SETH is false.\footnote{We assume that an appropriate decomposition is given, thus strengthening the lower bounds.} \end{mythm} The general construction for \DTC, $\ncols \geq 2$, does not work for the case $\ncols = 1$, i.e., \VC, and we fill this gap by providing a simple ad-hoc construction for \VC parameterized by a modulator to pathwidth 2. \begin{mythm} If there is an $\eps > 0$ such that \VC can be solved in time $\Oh^*((2 - \eps)^{|\modulator|})$, where $\modulator$ is a modulator to pathwidth 2, then \SETH is false. \end{mythm} These results improve the known lower bounds for \VC and \OCT parameterized by pathwidth and provide new tight lower bounds for $\ncols \geq 3$ as a matching upper bound follows from generalizing the known algorithm for \OCT parameterized by treewidth.
+Note that in \cref{thm:intro_lb_sparse} the treewidth bound $\ncols$ is the same as the bound $\ncols$ on the number of colors.
+This treewidth bound, at least for $\ncols = 2$, and the pathwidth bound in \cref{thm:intro_lb_vc} cannot be improved due to upper bounds obtained by Lokshtanov et al.~\cite{LokshtanovNRRS14} for \VC and \OCT parameterized by an odd cycle transversal or a feedback vertex set.
+Lokshtanov et al.~\cite{LokshtanovMS18} asked if the complexity of problems, other than $\ncols$-\COL (where a modulator to a single path is already sufficient~\cite{JaffkeJ23}), relative to treewidth could already be explained with parameterization by feedback vertex set.
 As argued, this cannot be true for \VC and \OCT, so our results are essentially the next best explanation.